chrisdail/talk-good-code/slides.md

 template: heading

 # Deadlines...
-Fix in the Next Release
-## Dangerous Thinking
+## Fix in the Next Release

 ---

-# You will likely never come back
+# You Will Never Come Back

 - Get it Right the First Time
 - There is always a 'Grand Redesign' on the horizon that will never come